Praying Our Way Forward Arrives at Special Session

 The praying culminated when all 864 delegates came together for a day of prayer on the first day of the Special Session of General Conference in St. Louis.
 The opening prayer service began at 9 a.m., and different parts of the world led prayer sessions throughout the day.

 At 11:45 a.m.
-Missouri Bishop Bob Farr and Illinois Great River Conference Bishop Frank Beard led the Conference in a pray dedicating in a prayer blessing the prayer room and prayer volunteers.
-Bishop Farr acknowledged that a lot of prayer had led up to this moment, and then offered the following prayer:
+Missouri Bishop Bob Farr and Illinois Great River Bishop Frank Beard led the Conference in a prayer dedicating the prayer room and blessing prayer volunteers.
+Bishop Farr acknowledged that a lot of prayer had led up to this moment and then offered the following prayer:

 Your sons and daughters from around the world will gather in this space to pray for your will and for this conference.
 Cover each person in your grace; may each be reminded of you faithfulness and love.
 We thank you for your guiding presence, and we ask for your mercy.
 May we follow you wherever you Spirit leads.
 In Jesus’ name we pray.
 Amen.

-The prayer room at General Conference is actually multiple rooms and areas dedicated to specific prayer practices, and a prayer labyrinth.
-The entire area was adorned with images of stained-glass windows from Missouri Conference churches.
+The prayer room at General Conference was multiple rooms and areas dedicated to specific prayer practices, along with a prayer labyrinth.
+The entire area was adorned with images of stained glass windows from Missouri Conference churches.